 I have always been an avid proponent that if you show me where you spend your time & money, I’ll show you where your priorities lie.
 This activity seems to allow you to actually nut this out and proactively consider it.

-So how does this look in practice?
+So how does this look in practise?
 Well this is how mine is looking right now.

 1. Kind but strong boundaries

 I am happy when I adhere to my own personal and business boundaries and protect these fiercely but kindly.

 2. Be vulnerable